cogatimus/eicl/README.md

 ---

-_“Efficiency is clever laziness.” — Not Larry Wall but it should’ve been._
+_“Efficiency is clever laziness.” — Not Larry Wall but it should’ve been; its actually by echo._